 In more severe cases, the rash itself can spread to the limbs, buttocks, and genital area.
 So it isn’t always just the hands, feet, and mouth.

 It begins with cold-like symptoms and a mild fever.
-Seven to 10 days later, the “slapped cheek” rash will appear.
+Approximately 7 to 10 days later, the “slapped cheek” rash will appear.
 This rash is slightly raised with a lacelike pattern.
-It can then spread to the trunk and limbs and may come and go over different parts of the body.
+It can spread to the trunk and limbs and may come and go over different parts of the body.

 For most children, fifth disease will develop and pass without issue.
 But it can be a concern for pregnant women passing it on to their developing baby, or for children with anemia.